 Miranda: Don’t be afraid to reach out to that person and ask for an interview!
 Being with them (or people who know them) can inform your story in an emotional way, giving you insight that reading articles about a person wouldn’t.

 Isatou and I have become lifelong friends because of my interest in finding out more about her project, and being one of the first people to write about her.

 Another tip would be that you’re going to find out WAY more information than what will fit in your book or report, and to know that’s normal.

 Find a lot of facts and then look at them to see which ones are the strongest or fit together and use those to tell your story.

 Mongabay Kids: What would you most like readers of One Plastic Bag to take with them from learning Isatou Ceesay’s story?

 Miranda: One person can make a difference — especially when we don’t linger on (or ignore) the problem, but actively work toward solutions.
 Your choices make an impact, so make good ones when you can.

 Interview with Isatou:

-Doug Beetle: What was the plastic bag pollution problem like in your community before you had your idea to recycle the bags into purses?
+Mongabay Kids: What was the plastic bag pollution problem like in your community before you had the idea to recycle the bags into products like purses?

 Isatou: Before I started this work, everywhere you would find plastic bags flying all over the environment.